elmahio/documentation/docs/logging-to-elmah-io-from-console-application.md

 {
     Title = "Hello World",
     Application = "Elmah.Io.Client sample",
     Detail = "This is a long description of the error.
-Maybe even a stacktrace", Severity = Severity.Error.ToString(),
+Maybe even a stack trace", Severity = Severity.Error.ToString(),
     Data = new List<Item>
     {